-- 3-4 pairs of pants: jeans, light pants, capris and/or leggings (your work pants will get very, very dirty)
+- 3-4 pairs of pants: jeans, light pants, capris and/or leggings (Designate one pair of pants as your work pants; they will get very, very dirty.
+You may wear leggings on the airplane and on our first and last days.)

 - 2 light long sleeve shirts (long sleeve t-shirt or button up)